webnicola/adxl345-playing-media/README.md

 Playing sounds using a accelerometer in raspberry pi with es6

-Based on Node.js I2C module: [adxl345-sensor](https://github.com/skylarstein/adxl345-sensor/)
+Based on Node.js I2C module: [adxl345-sensor](https://github.com/skylarstein/adxl345-sensor/).

+Play with omxplayer.